Matt-Chisholm/Matt-Chisholm/README.md

 # Hi there, I'm Matt 👋

-I am a Full Stack Web and Mobile Developer.
-I have a passion for great front-end development and improving user experience.
+I am a Full Stack Web and Mobile Developer, with a specialty in React & React Native app development.
 I am constantly looking for opportunities to work with great teams and developers, and create functional and interesting projects.
 I am currently honing my back end skills with the likes of several Python libraries and new databases.
 Feel free to reach out to me!